Monitoring the condition of the mother during the first stage of labour

 1-35 What are the causes of hypotension (low blood pressure)?

-- Pressure of the uterus on the inferior vena cava when the woman lies on her back may decrease the venous return to the heart and, thereby, cause the blood pressure to fall.
+- Pressure of the uterus on the inferior vena cava when the patient lies on her back may decrease the venous return to the heart and, thereby, cause the blood pressure to fall.
 This is called supine hypotension.

 - Shock.
 This is usually due to blood loss.